cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_aws_eventbridge.md

 This resource allows you to create and manage, an [AWS EventBridge](https://aws.amazon.com/eventbridge/) for a CloudAMQP instance.
 Once created, continue to map the EventBridge in the [AWS Eventbridge console](https://console.aws.amazon.com/events/home).

-~>  If messages are too large (maximum body size allowed is 256kb) or are not valid JSON, AWS EventBridge will not accept it and the message will be rejected (Tips: setup a dead-letter queue to catch them).
+~>  Our consumer needs to have exclusive usage to the configured queue and the maximum body size allowed on msgs by AWS is 256kb.
+The message body has to be valid JSON for AWS Eventbridge to accept it.
+If messages are too large or are not valid JSON, they will be rejected (tip: setup a dead-letter queue to catch them).

 Not possible to update this resource.
 Any changes made to the argument will destroy and recreate the resource.
 Hence why all arguments use ForceNew.